Osimhen getting better after shoulder injury – Napoli manager Gattuso | Goal.com

 Osimhen getting better after shoulder injury – Napoli manager Gattuso

-The centre-forward picked up the problems on international duty with the Nigeria national team during their 2022 Africa Cup of Nations qualifying game against Sierra Leone.
+The centre-forward picked up the problem on international duty with the Nigeria national team during their 2022 Africa Cup of Nations qualifying game against Sierra Leone.

 The 22-year-old is yet to feature for the Parthenopeans since the incident after also testing positive for the coronavirus.